 Safeguarding and On-Line Safety

-We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
+We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children and that keeping chidlren safe is the responsibility of every member of staff, both paid and voluntary.
 We make every effort to provide a safe and welcoming environment underpinned by a culture of openness where both adults and children feel secure, able to talk and believe they are listened to.
 We maintain an attitude of ‘it could happen here’ where safeguarding is concerned.

-Designated Safeguard Leaders: Hannah Inglis, Selena Cameron, Kathryn Maidment
+Designated Safeguard Leaders: Hannah Inglis (Headteacher), Selena Cameron (Deputy Headteacher) & Kathryn Maidment (Senior Teacher & SENDCo)

 At Long Sutton Church of England Primary School we believe that the internet and other digital technologies are very powerful resources which can enhance and potentially transform teaching and learning when used effectively.
 It is an essential element of 21st century life for education, business and social interaction.
 The school provides pupils with the opportunities to use the excellent resources on the internet, along with developing the skills necessary to access, analyse and evaluate them.